cdunklau/Buechner/README.md

 ## Usage

 Drop buechner.py into your main project directory.
-It assumes your static dir is at src/static relative to its own directory, but you can change that by hacking STATIC_DIR_REL near the top.
+It assumes your static dir is at src/static relative to its own directory, but you can change that by adding BUECHNER_STATIC_RELPATH to your environment.
+Note that this path is defined with respect to Buechner's file path.

 Set up your environment or a file 'aws_config.py' like so: